Sbussiso/OpenSentry/README.md

 # OpenSentry

-**Turn any Linux device with a camera into a smart security system you control.**
+**Turn any Linux device with a camera into a motion detection security system you control.**

 Self-hosted.
 Privacy-first.
 No cloud required.